Gunstick/checkmate/Brainstorming.md

 11th is 0+1+2, 12th = 0+1+3, 13=0+2+3, 14=1+2+3, 15=0+1+2+3
 (0th layer is background which is no planes)

+# maybe like generate all possible horizontal line routines for overscan
+408 routines for all different lengths x16 for all different shifts = 6528 routines x 4 for writing different amounts of planes or rather x16 for writing different colors
+= 104448 routines :-)
+We have 4MB of ram, don't we?
+Well, that leaves only 40 bytes per routine on average (20 instructions).
+Crazy idea, not working...
+Well then it's x4 = 26112 routines with 160 bytes per routine
+maybe
+There are 25 columns (more like 25.5, but maybe optimize to 25 than use 26) or dx,a(ax) = 4bytes => 100 bytes.
+That's just a 1 plane routine.

+Need to get trickier to jump into a line routine depending on length
+- start the beginning
+- jump to one of 16 routines for  middle part (where the moves are, instead of or)
+- end part (depends on one of the 16 jumps from before).
+Or the 16 routines can just be a single one by using the correct initial or value in a register.
+This is for long lines.

+Short lines are hard coded.
+See genbitpatterns.py which generates all possible patterns (137 different ones) but could be put into a table of 256 (16 lengths and 16 starts)

 # Nice to have section
 - some or all color changeable per line (background rasters, rasters per layer)
 - STE horizontal distorter, STE vertically wavy screen